openrewrite/rewrite-docs/running-recipes/getting-started.md

 To check that everything worked correctly, run the command `gradle rewriteRun`.
 You should see that the project has been upgraded to Spring Boot 2 and all of the test classes have been updated to JUnit 5.

-Please note, though, that your `build.gradle` file _will not_ be updated as part of this.
+Please note, though, that your `build.gradle(.kts)` file _will not_ be updated as part of this.
 You will manually have to change the Spring and JUnit dependencies to reflect the appropriate versions.

 {% hint style="info" %}
 Dependency management for Gradle is not yet available but this feature is on OpenRewrite's roadmap.